-In contrast, others have in terms of the difference in B choices or ratings between the BB and a control condition (e.g. De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985). these studies differ in their specifics, in each study in a control condition that was identical to the BB condition in all respects except that (i.e., AB+; A+ vs. AB+).
-Thus,
+In contrast, others have operationalized BB reasoning in terms of the difference in B choices or ratings between the BB and a closely matched control condition (e.g. De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985).
+Although these studies differ in their specifics, in each study BB reasoning was operationally defined as lower B choices in the BB condition than in a control condition that was identical to the BB condition in all respects except that object A was never shown alone on the machine (i.e., AB+; A+ vs. AB+).
+Thus, on this alternative perspective, a participant is said to have engaged in BB reasoning if they are less confident that B is a blicket in the BB condition than in the control condition.

-Still others have predictions (e.g., Griffiths et al., 2011).
-On this account, BB reasoning is as a return between a midway rating phase and a final rating phase.
+Still others have operationalized BB reasoning in terms of the predictions made by a simple Bayesian model (e.g., Griffiths et al., 2011).
+On this account, BB reasoning is operationally defined as a return to some initial causal rating of B between a midway rating phase and a final rating phase.
+For example, if roughly 50% of the participants chose object B during a pre-rating phase (prior to seeing the AB+ A+ trials), then those participants would be said to have engaged in BB reasoning if the proportion of B choices reliably increased between the pre- and midway-rating phases (e.g., from 50% to 75%) but then return to the pre-rating proportion between the midway ratings and post-ratings (e.g., from 75% to 50%).
+On this view, BB is conceptualized as a “drop” in the treatment of object B, which captures the notion that participants actively block B once A is shown unequivocally to activate the machine.

-maintained that BB refers not to a decrease in the causal rating of the redundant cue between a midway and final rating phase but to an absolute decrease in the causal rating of the redundant cue between an initial rating phase and a final rating phase.
-For instance, in addressing the limitations of the traditional RW model, Van Hamme and Wasserman (1994) presented a modified version of the traditional RW model (i.e., the modified RW model) in which BB was conceptualized as a categorical drop in the rating of the redundant cause B between an initial rating phase (i.e., before the BB event was shown) and a final rating phase (i.e., after the entire BB sequence is modeled).
+Finally, some have maintained that BB reasoning refers not to a decrease in the causal rating of the redundant cue between a midway and final rating phase but to an absolute decrease in the causal rating of the redundant cue between an initial rating phase and a final rating phase.
+For instance, in addressing the limitations of the traditional RW model, Van Hamme and Wasserman (1994) presented a modified version of the traditional RW model (i.e., the modified RW model) in which BB reasoning was conceptualized as a categorical drop in the rating of the redundant cause B between an initial rating phase (i.e., before the BB event was shown) and a final rating phase (i.e., after the entire BB sequence is modeled).
 Despite the fact that object B is treated identically across the BB and IS conditions, this model also predicts a linear increase to ceiling in the rating of A across the three rating phases.